rsiwicki/rock_dex/README.md

 This project is a _data-in-context_ note book that conflates code and discussion exploring basic properties of Bitcoin and methods for trading strategies.

+It is referred to in this blog post: https://robert-siwicki.medium.com/bitcoin-as-a-store-of-value-and-experiments-with-algorithmic-trading-strategies-dd9794b1b0db

 # Introduction

 ## Overview